Polygynandry: Benefits of multiple mating in males

 Males can potentially fertilize eggs at a much faster rate than females can produce them, meaning a male can best increase his reproductive success by finding and fertilizing as many different females as possible.
 In Drosophila melanogaster, the reproductive success of males increased with the number of matings, but for females there was no direct relationship with number of mates and number of offspring produced.
 When males have multiple mating partners, they sometimes have to share parentage of the offspring, reducing the genetic value of the offspring to him and thus reduces the relative benefit of staying to help.
 When paternity is shared between multiple males, males are expected to be less likely to stay in order to help the female care for the offspring because there is little benefit in staying to help raise the other offspring when there are other males present.

-Although males are able to increase their reproductive success faster than females by being able to fertilize eggs faster than females can produce them, males also at a disadvantage when it comes to mating because of sexual selection.
+Although males are able to increase their reproductive success faster than females by being able to fertilize eggs faster than females can produce them, males are also at a disadvantage when it comes to mating because of sexual selection.
 Females usually choose males that are 'charming' and those who display sexual ornaments.
 In a study of long-tailed widowbirds, males with longer tails were sexually selected over those with shorter and less impressive tails.
 In birds such as the red-collared widowbird, males who display their sexual ornament during courtship are generally paired up faster and attract more females than males who display shorter tails during courtship.
 Males are often sexually selected based on their physical characteristics and what they have to 'offer', for example, male peacocks with flamboyant colored tails are sexually selected over those with dull and less elaborate tails.
 Sexual selection of males by females also leads to male-male competition.
 Unlike females who invest a lot prior to mating, males do not invest as much when generating their sperm, however this increases competition amongst males for female investment.
 High mating competition also means a greater variance in male success—the best competitors will have better success in mating than those who fail to mate.
 The best competitors will less likely be inclined to care for their offspring upon mating because they have the ability to produce offspring elsewhere.
 Males with the greatest size, strength, or best developed weapons achieve the greatest mating success.
 In other cases, males may have a higher reproductive success if they have better access to resources than other competitors.
 For instance, female hanging flies mate with a male only if he provides a large insect for her to eat during copulation and North American bullfrogs protect ponds and small lakes where females come to lay their eggs.